BrianHenryIE/php-diff-test/README.md

-# PHP Diff Test
+# PHP Coverage Filter

-Run only the tests that cover lines that have been changed.
+* Run only the tests that cover lines that have been changed.
+* View the report for only files that have been changed.

 ## Install